wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 :::image type="content" source="../media/4-specify-active-hours-expanded.png" lightbox="../media/4-specify-active-hours-inline.png" alt-text="Specify active hours range for auto restarts.":::

 You can enable the policy and configure it for the number of hours you want to allow users to have as a maximum active hours range.
 The allowed values are between eight and 18 hours; the default is 18 hours.
-We recommend configuring a maximum range of 12 hours to balance the user’s usage and to ensure enough time to update outside of active hours.
+We recommend configuring a maximum range of 12 hours to balance the user's usage and to ensure enough time to update outside of active hours.

 **Microsoft recommendation**: do not configure this policy and allow Intelligent active hours to take effect, or allow your users to configure active hours for a better user experience.